SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     variablization because they were tested against literal values in some rules.
 Note that this component has two distinct mechanisms that occur at very different times.
-The first mechanism, identity propagation, occurs constantly while problem- solving in the substate.
+The first mechanism, identity propagation, occurs constantly while problem-solving in the substate.
 The second mechanism, identity graph manipulation, occurs during the learning episode.
 2.  **Relevant operator selection knowledge tracking** This component also occurs before the learning episode.
 Whenever an operator